 We are pleased to announce the following developments at our firm:

-Steven L. Sugarman, Esquire, founding principal of the law firm, Steven L. Sugarman & Associates, has been recognized as a Pennsylvania "Super Lawyer" for the twelfth consecutive year and featured in the June '18 issue of Philadelphia magazine.
+Steven L. Sugarman, Esquire, founding principal of the law firm, Steven L. Sugarman & Associates, has been recognized as a Pennsylvania "Super Lawyer" for the thirteenth consecutive year and featured in the June '18 issue of Philadelphia magazine.
 "Super Lawyers" are chosen by their peers and only 5% of all Pennsylvania lawyers receive this honor each year.

 A member of the prestigious College of Community Association Lawyers and a past and current Chairman of the Community Associations Institute's Legislation Action Committee in Pennsylvania, Mr. Sugarman continues to be in the forefront in developing statutory and decisional law in the field of condominium and homeowner association law throughout the Commonwealth of Pennsylvania.
 In addition to appearing before our courts and legislature as an expert in the field of community association law, Mr. Sugarman developed and teaches the course, "Condominium and Homeowner Association Law" as an adjunct professor at Villanova Law School.
 Mr. Sugarman is a graduate of Cornell University and the Temple University School of Law.